Indefinite nilsolitons and Einstein solvmanifolds: Introduction

 \section{Introduction}

-A Riemannian solvmanifold can be defined as a solvable Lie group endowed with a left-invariant Riemannian metric; it is conjectured that all Einstein homogeneous Riemannian manifolds of negative curvature are of this type~\cite{Alekseevski:Classification}.
+A Riemannian solvmanifold can be defined as a solvable Lie group endowed with a left-invariant Riemannian metric.
+A long-standing conjecture of Alekseevski states that all Einstein homogeneous Riemannian manifolds of negative curvature are of this type~\cite{Alekseevski:Classification}; a proof of this conjecture appeared recently in~\cite{BohmLafuente:AlekseevskyConjecture}.
 The geometry of a Riemannian solvmanifold is entirely determined by assigning the metric at the identity, i.e. by fixing an inner product on the Lie algebra.
 One then says that the Lie algebra is Einstein if so is the corresponding left-invariant metric.

-The structure of Riemannian Einstein solvable Lie algebras is well understood.
-They are nonunimodular~(\cite{Dotti:RicciCurvature}) and \emph{standard}~(\cite{Lauret:Einstein_solvmanifolds}), i.e. they decompose as an orthogonal direct sum
+The structure of Riemannian Einstein solvable Lie algebras is well understood (see the recent survey~\cite{Jablonski:Survey}).
+In particular, they are nonunimodular~(\cite{Dotti:RicciCurvature}) and \emph{standard}~(\cite{Lauret:Einstein_solvmanifolds}), i.e. they decompose as an orthogonal direct sum

 where $\g$ is a nilpotent ideal and $\lie a$ an abelian subalgebra.
 Previous results of J.~Heber~(\cite{Heber:noncompact}) show that $\lie a$ acts by normal derivations on $\g$; more precisely, for each $X$ in $\lie a$, one has that the metric adjoint of $\ad X$ is a derivation commuting with $\ad \lie a$.
 A result of R.~Azencott and E.N.~Wilson~(\cite{AzencottWilson2}) then shows that the Lie algebra can be modified by projecting on the self-adjoint part, giving rise to an isometric solvmanifold for which the abelian subalgebra $\lie a$ acts by self-adjoint derivations; it is shown in~\cite{Heber:noncompact} that $\lie a$ acts faithfully and contains some $H$ such that $\ad H$ is positive definite.
 One then says that $\g$ is of \emph{Iwasawa type}.